HISTORY OF HYDERABAD CITY POLICE

 The other units like Hqtrs.
 Traffic Special Branch City, headed by the D.Cs.P. will work under the Commissioner of Police.

-According to which the city was divided in to 4 zones Viz: Hyderabad South, Hyderabad East, Hyderabad west & Hyderabad North, the 4 zone were again dived in to 12 divins.
+According to which the city was divided in to 4 zones Viz: Hyderabad South, Hyderabad East, Hyderabad west & Hyderabad North, the 4 zone were again divided in to 12 divisions.
 Each Zone is under the incharge of D.Cs.P. of the rank of supdt.
 Of Police for maintenance of L&O, and Crime work and keeping up the morale of the force, who are under the disciplinary and administrative control of the Commissioner of Police, having powers and functions of Addl.
 Dist.
 Magistrate.

-Each Police station is under the incharge of inspector of Police who is the S.H.O and performs all the duties and exercises all the powers of the S.H.O.
+Each Police Station is under the incharge of Inspector of Police who is the S.H.O and performs all the duties and exercises all the powers of the S.H.O.

-Government have also sanctioned in the year 1992, 3 posts Jt.
+Government also sanctioned in the year 1992, 3 posts Jt.
 Commissioner of Police in the rank of D.Is.G. to assist the Commissioner of Police for effective functioning and better administration of City Police each in-charged of Co-ordination, Crimes and Security.